 2) Use the Feed, Awake Time, Sleep pattern if possible.

-This reduces the confusion, you know baby is well fed, so it is likely he is tired rather than hungry again.
+This reduces the confusion, you know baby is well fed, so it is likely he is tired rather than hungry again when they start fussing later.
 Start looking for tired signs when a newborn has been awake for only 45 minutes, an hour awake is usually plenty at this age.

 3) Replicate the womb environment